cmahnke/911tv/README.md

 ## Further ideas

 ### Short term
+* Load the first 30 secs as chunk, then rely on prefetch
 * Reduce TODO's from code, also see "Things to test" in [Development docs](./site/README.md)
 * Electron App
   * Deploy using GitHub Actions